Nikon D7200 vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7200 and the E-M1 II have been discontinued, but can regularly be found used on eBay.
-The D7200 was replaced by the Nikon D7500, while the E-M1 II was followed by the Olympus E-M1 III.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is the Nikon D7200 better than the Olympus E-M1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Scores markedly higher (7 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.8 EV of extra DR).